virtualritz/nsi-docs/docs/nodes.rst

     | ``filename`` (!)             |              |                                          |
     +------------------------------+--------------+------------------------------------------+

-All other attributes on this node are considered parameters of the shader.
+All other attributes on this node are considered arguments of the shader.
 They may either be given values or connected to attributes of other shader nodes to build shader networks. |osl| shader networks must form acyclic graphs or they will be rejected.
 Refer to